 Nadler, A., Crain, M., Donovan, J. Weaponizing the Digital Influence Machine: The Political Perils of Online AdTech.
 Data & Society Research Institute.
 October 18 2018

 Nadler, A. and Crain, M. Foreign Interference and the Digital Advertising Infrastructure.
 Report commissioned by Global Affairs Canada and G7 Rapid Response Mechanism.
 March, 2019 (copy available upon request)

-Crain, M. and Nadler, A. An Infrastructural Approach to Advertising-Supported Disinformation and Manipulation.
-Journal of Information Policy.
-Forthcoming.
+Crain, M. and Nadler, A. Political Manipulation and Internet Advertising Infrstructure.
+Journal of Information Policy 19.
+2019

 Nadler, A. Populism and Media Environments.
 Sociology Compass 13 (8).
 2019

 Nadler, A., Sridharan, H, and Taussig, D. Moving Beyond ‘Zuck Sucks.’
 Columbia Journalism Review.
 October 10, 2019.

 Wenzel, A., Nadler, A., Valle, M, and Hill, M. Listening is Not Enough: Mistrust and Local News in Urban and Suburban Philly.
 Columbia Journalism Review.
 March 26, 2018

 Nadler, A. Nature’s Economy and News Ecology: Scrutinizing the News Ecosystem Metaphor.
 Journalism Studies 20 (6).
 2019.

 Nadler, A & McGuigan, L. Impulse to Exploit: Following the Behavioral Turn in Marketing.
 Critical Studies in Media Communication 35 (2).
 2018.